iza611/Cognitive-Emotion-Reasoning-with-BN/README.txt

 Steps to run the package:
-1) Dwonload the project
+1) Dwonload the projectand copy the content into new folder cr_week6_test
-2) Place the downloaded folder inside directory ~/your_ws/src (replace 'your_ws' with the name of the desired workspace)
+2) Place the cr_week6_test folder inside directory ~/your_ws/src
+(replace 'your_ws' with the name of the desired workspace)
 3) Open a terminal and run command:  cd ~/your_ws/
 4) Run command:  catkin_make